Phase 1/2 Study of VS-7375 with Drug Combination in Patients with Advanced KRAS G12D‑Mutated Solid Tumors

 5 part c – combination dose escalation

-carboplatin, pembrolizumab and pemetrexed – three drugs given together by infusion,
+carboplatin, pembrolizumab and pemetrexed – all given by infusion according to the protocol schedule.

 6 part d – combination dose expansion